-As InAcademia builds upon eduGAIN, it draws on the authoritative system of records as used by the institution itself for managing access to its internal services like the user’s email, learning and exam platform(s) or e.g. a HR application or an active directory system.
+InAcademia builds upon eduGAIN, and so it draws on the authoritative system of record that are used by the institution itself for managing access to its internal services like the user’s email, learning and exam platform(s) or e.g. a HR application or an active directory system.

 Some users may hold multiple affiliations at the same time (e.g. a ‘student’ may also be ‘staff’ and/or ‘member’).
 InAcademia will in that case only confirm the affiliation that is included in the Authentication Request from the merchant, and InAcademia will only validate one affiliation per request.

 It is also possible to request validation of a more generic affiliation with an academic institution by requesting ‘member’.
 This affiliation may include faculty, staff, students, and other persons with a full set of basic privileges that go with membership in the university community.
 The validation of ‘member’ status is roughly equivalent (but more accurate) to the commonly used method of checking if a user has access to an institutional email address.

 Therefore, it’s important that you think carefully about the nature of the validation you’re requesting, and ensure that your implementation design and testing takes into account appropriate error handling and fall back mechanisms.
 You must also decide how your user’s journey should be designed.
 It is strongly recommended that you also offer a fallback mechanism outside of InAcademia to validate the user’s affiliation as, there are some institutions within each country that are not available via InAcademia, and because some users will attempt to validate as a student, even though they’re not affiliated with any institution and are not students.
 Please note that it is your responsibility to configure any necessary fall back process.

-- Discount Validation where a user needs to validate when completing a purchase in order to qualify for a special offer, typically as part of a checkout process.
+- Discount Validation where a user needs to validate its academic affiliation when completing a purchase in order to qualify for a special offer, typically as part of a checkout process.
 As this provides real-time confirmation of a user’s affiliation it is trustworthy and up-to-date validation confirmation.
-The validation process will need to be designed into the checkout process, in such a way that it does not interrupt the user journey, and that it’s clear to the users that validating as an academic affiliate (for example, a student) gives them some advantage (for example, benefiting from a discount or access to a restricted service).
+The validation process will need to be designed into the checkout process, in such a way that it does not interrupt the user journey, and that it’s clear to the users that to validate as an academic affiliate such as a student gives them some advantage (for example, benefiting from a discount or access to a restricted service).

-- Registration Validation In this case, you ask a user to validate the affiliation as part of the registration process for access to a service.
+- Registration Validation In this case, you ask a user to validate their academic affiliation as part of the registration process for access to a service.
 Whilst the registration process might be online this scenario can also apply to offline contexts, such as access-controlled services such as gyms, where the service is offline, but the subscription is managed online.
 Knowing your user has a specific affiliation may help you provide access to specific services or to present certain discounts available to the user before a choice is made.
 It is recommended that users are asked to validate their academic affiliation both at the initial registration, and again at regular periods, to avoid continued use of the service when the user ceases to be a student or academic user.
-A successful validation at the point of registration assures the user is, for example, a student at that time (as the validation is in real time), but if the user then carries out a transaction in the future, it does not guarantee the user is still a student at this later point in time.
-For this flow it is recommended to configure your systems to request a new validation periodically, e.g. at least once per college year (typically September to July) to make sure a user is still holding the appropriate affiliation.
+A successful validation at the point of registration assures the user is, for example, a student at that time (as the validation is in real time), but it does not guarantee the user is still a student at the point of any future transactions.
+Therefore, to ensure users continue to be eligible to use the service, additional requests should be made at least once per college year to make sure a user is still holding the appropriate affiliation.
 It is up to you to decide if periodic re-validation is appropriate.
 There are various ways you might choose to implement this, including embedding the request process according to business rules you define, or using your internal customer contact systems to send out a request via email inviting the user to re-validate (potentially with the option to suspend the discount if there is no response).

-IdP hinting is an extension to the InAcademia service that helps merchants to automatically redirect a user from its registration/sales process straight to the user’s preferred institution, where the user is asked to authenticate.
+Our IdP Hinting feature is an extension to the InAcademia service that helps merchants to automatically redirect a user from its registration/sales process straight to the user’s preferred institution, where the user is asked to authenticate.
 This approach results in fewer steps, helping to create a smoother flow for the user, and can also be used in offering services to use cases in specified countries.
-By making a list of uniquely referenced institutions available on a country-by-country basis, it is possible for the merchant to target specific countries, institutions or subsets of institutions with specific campaigns.
+By hosting a list of uniquely referenced institutions available on a country-by-country basis, we make it possible for the merchant to target specific countries, institutions or subsets of institutions with specific campaigns.
 Please note that IdP hinting is available only to customers of the premium version of InAcademia.

 Please note we only accept endpoints which make use of https.
-As part of registering your client endpoints we ask for proof of you being in control of these endpoints, as described on the registration page.
+As part of registering your client endpoints we ask for proof that your organisation is in control of these endpoints, as described on the registration page.

-It is also strongly encouraged to register separate clients for various stages of your development, like e.g. “dev”, “test”, “production” and that the scope of use is reflected in the name of your client.
-This is particularly useful for your and our understanding in interpreting the usage of the service by your client(s) as well as for issue resolution, should they occur, and you will be able to utilise InAcademia’s pre-production platform to test against using test clients.
+It is also strongly advised that merchants register separate clients for various stages of development, like e.g. “dev”, “test”, “production” and that the scope of use is reflected in the name of your client.
+This is particularly useful for your and our understanding in interpreting the usage of the service by your client(s) as well as for issue resolution, should they occur, and you will be able to utilise InAcademia’s pre-production platform to test your implementation using test OP and IdP clients.

 The InAcademia service provides an Open ID Connect (OIDC) based API, as described in the technical implementation.
 You are free to choose the client software you like to connect with the InAcademia service.
 We strongly recommend, however, making use of an existing product or library which has been certified by the OIDC Foundation.
 A list of these can be found on the certification website of the OIDC foundation, under “Certified Relying Parties”.

 However you choose to proceed, you must refer to the best practices defined here https://openid.net/specs/openid-connect-core-1_0.html when building an implementation and ensure that your software is configured to decode, verify the signature and inspect the id_token that is returned by InAcademia.